ari-adaikalam/DraftShelf/README.md

 `https://ariharasudhan.com/resumit/`

-Sign-up is required (there's no local-only mode — your data lives in your own account, synced across devices from the start).
+No sign-up required to try it — "Continue without an account" opens the full editor with your data saved to that browser only.
+Sign up whenever you want it synced across devices, backed up to GitHub, or exported to PDF.

 Give the `Resume Prompt.txt` to any AI along with your resume and import the json to it gives to ResumIT to get instant access to your existing resumes in ResumIT

 ## License